Jack Russell and Parson Russell Terrier

 Parson Russell TerrierParson Russell Terrier

 Additionally, neither the Jack Russell nor the Parson should have the elongated head so admired in the Fox Terrier.
 Instead, in order to be assured of retaining the strength of muzzle for working purposes, the foreface is required to be no longer than the length of the skull.
-So, there should be more stop between the skull and the foreface than its Fox Terrier predecessor.
+Consequently, there should be more stop between the skull and the foreface than its Fox Terrier predecessor.

 Coat Type